Film and Video Producer FAQs

 What is Video Production?

-Basically, it involves overseeing all aspects of the filmmaking process.
-It can be considered a specialized type of project management encompassing all facets of moviemaking, from commissioning scriptwriting (or purchasing rights to an existing story) to casting and hiring to shooting and editing.
+This involves overseeing all aspects of the filmmaking process.
+It can be considered a specialized type of project management encompassing all facets of moviemaking, from commissioning scriptwriting (or purchasing rights to an existing story) and casting to shooting and editing.
 It can also include administrative tasks such as acquiring financial backing, scheduling and booking film sites, and creating and adhering to deadlines.

 Typically, film production involves the following phases: